N9 highway: Misamis Oriental

+N9 as Claro M. Recto Avenue in Cagayan de Oro.

 N9 and its assigned highway reaches the municipality of Magsaysay and reaches a sharp turn where the direction goes south.
 It is a road with many turns.
 After reaching Gingoog, the road is met with the Gingoog–Claveria–Villanueva Road, a diversion that ignores most of the towns in the eastern side of the province.
 After traversing through many municipalities, it is met again with the western end of the aforementioned road.
 Upon reaching the city of Cagayan de Oro, it reunites with the Asian Highway 26, albeit it is a spur route.
 It also reaches the junction of a coastal highway that ends in Opol instead of the eponymous town.
 It also gives access to the port road (N946) and two other streets designated as N945.
 It traverses to the industrial areas of Opol and El Salvador.
 It passes through multiple more towns including Laguindingan, which is the location of a non-national airport road.
 Upon reaching Gitagum, a road to the sharp left turn is actually the true route of the Butuan–Cagayan de Oro–Iligan Road because it gives access to its municipal hall and a part of the poblacion, the former road is actually a diversion road.
 After more towns have been passed, N9 reaches the Misamis Oriental-Iligan border, thus ending the Butuan–Cagayan de Oro–Iligan Road.

 Iligan City

 N9 starts in Iligan as Misamis Oriental–Maria Cristina Boundary Road.
-Upon reaching the urban area of the city, it is met with a diversion road that ends near the N77 junction.
-The route changes to N77 where it goes left while N9's designated highway is Linamon–Zamboanga Road.
+Upon reaching the urban area of the city, it is met with a diversion road (N956-1) that ends near the N77 junction.
+Once it enters the area containing Overton, the route changes to N77 where it goes left while N9's physical continuation is the Overton–Buru-un Road.
+This section ends in the border with Iligan and Linamon.

 Lanao del Norte

-The Lanao del Norte portion of the road enters multiple towns including the provincial capital Tubod, which is home to a port road and Panguil Bay Bridge, which connects Tangub and significantly cuts travel time between Misamis Occidental and the aforementioned province.
+The Lanao del Norte portion of the road is entirely the Linamon–Zamboanga Road.
+It enters multiple towns including the provincial capital Tubod, which is home to a port road (N957) and Panguil Bay Bridge, which connects Tangub and significantly cuts travel time between Misamis Occidental and the aforementioned province.

 Zamboanga del Sur

-After reaching Aurora, Zamboanga del Sur, the road's name changes to Lanao–Pagadian–Zamboanga City Road.
-N9 ends during a T-junction between the N1 section of said highway and Karomatan–Tukuran Junction Road, which is also a part of the latter route.
+The road enters Zamboanga del Sur at Aurora.
+Upon reaching the roundabout in the Aurora town proper, the road terminates at the Aurora–Tukuran Road and Aurora–Ozamiz City Road.
+The N9 designation resumes 538.4 m away as the Junction Aurora–Monte Alegre Road, which eventually reaches its terminus at the intersection with the Ozamiz–Pagadian Road (N78) in Barangay Monte Alegre, also in Aurora.